cybercongress/go-cyber/docs/cyberd.md

 For each block:

 1. All links go to a new rank context.
 2. New coming CIDs gets rank equals to zero.
-We could do it by checking last CIDs number and `lr` (it is obviously equals the number of CIDs that already have rank).
+We could do it by checking last CIDs number and `lr` (it equals the number of CIDs that already have rank).
 Then add CIDs with number `>lr` to the end of this array with the value equal to zero.
 3. Update current context merkle tree with CIDs from the previous step
 4. Store latest merkle tree from current context (let us call it last block merkle tree).
 4. Check if new rank calculation finished.
 If yes go to (4.) if not go to next block.
 5. Push calculated rank state to new rank context.
 Store merkle tree of newly calculated rank.

 To sum up.
 In _current rank context_, we have rank state from last calculated iteration (plus, every block, it updates with new CIDs).
-And we have links and user stakes that are participating in current rank calculation iteration (whether it finished or not).
+Moreover, we have links and user stakes that are participating in current rank calculation iteration (whether it finished or not).
 The _new rank context_ contains links and stakes that will go to next rank calculation and newly calculated rank state (if a calculation is finished) that waiting for submitting.

 If we need to restart node firstly, we need to restore both contexts (current and new).
 Load links and user stakes from a database using different versions:
 1. Links and stakes from last calculated rank version `v = lbn - (lbn mod n)` go to current rank context.
 2. Links and stakes between versions `v` and `lbn` go to new rank context.

-Also to restart node correctly we have to store next entities in database:
+Also to restart node correctly, we have to store following entities in database:

 1. Last calculated rank hash (merkle tree root)
 2. A newly calculated rank short merkle tree
 3. Last block short merkle tree

 With _last calculated rank hash_ and _newly calculated rank merkle tree_ we could check if the rank calculation was finished before node restart.
-If they are equal then rank wasn't calculated and we should run rank calculation.
+If they are equal, then rank wasn't calculated, and we should run the rank calculation.
 If not we could skip rank calculation and use _newly calculated rank merkle tree_ to participate in consensus when it comes to block number `cbn ≡ 0 (mod p)` (rank values will not be available until rank calculation happens in next iteration.
 Still validator can participate in consensus so nothing bad).

-_Last block merkle tree_ necessary to participate in consensus till start of next rank calculation iteration.
-So, after restart we could end up with two states:
+_Last block merkle tree_ necessary to participate in consensus till the start of next rank calculation iteration.
+So, after the restart we could end up with two states:
-1. Restored current rank context and new rank context without rank values (links, user stakes and merkle tree).
+1. Restored current rank context and new rank context without rank values (links, user stakes, and merkle tree).
 2. Restored current rank context without rank values.
 Restored new rank context only with links and user stakes.

-Node is able to participate in consensus but cannot provide rank values (and merkle proofs) till two rank calculation iterations finished (current and next).
+A node can participate in consensus but cannot provide rank values (and merkle proofs) till two rank calculation iterations finished (current and next).

-Search index should be ran in parallel and do not influence work of consensus machine.
-Validator should be able to turn off index support.
-May be even make it a separate daemon.
+Search index should be run in parallel and do not influence the work of the consensus machine.
+The validator should be able to turn off index support.
+Maybe even make it a separate daemon.

 _Base idea._ Always submit new links to index and take rank values from current context (insert in sorted array operation).
-When new rank state is submitted trigger index to update rank values and do sortings (in most cases new arrays will be almost sorted).
+When a new rank state is submitted trigger index to update rank values and do sortings (in most cases new arrays will be almost sorted).

-Need to solve problem of adjusting arrays capacity (to not copy arrays each time new linked cid added).
-Possible solution is to adjust capacity with reserve before resorting array.
+Need to solve the problem of adjusting arrays capacity (not to copy arrays each time newly linked cid added).
+A possible solution is to adjust capacity with reserve before resorting array.

-Todo: Therefore for building index we need to find sorting algorithm that will be fast on almost sorted arrays.
-Also we should implement it for GPU so it should better be parallelizable: Mergesort(Timsort), Heapsort, Smoothsort ...
+Todo: Therefore for building index, we need to find a sorting algorithm that will be fast on almost sorted arrays.
+Also, we should implement it for GPU so it should better be parallelizable: Mergesort(Timsort), Heapsort, Smoothsort ...

 Now we have proof of rank of any given content address.
-While the relevance is still subjective by nature we have a collective proof that something was relevant for some community at some point in time.
+While the relevance is still subjective by nature, we have a collective proof that something was relevant for some community at some point in time.

 ```
 For any given CID it is possible to prove the relevance
 ```

-Using this type of proof any two [IBC compatible](dura://QmdCeixQUHBjGnKfwbB1dxf4X8xnadL8xWmmEnQah5n7x2.ipfs) consensus computers can proof the relevance to each other, so domain-specific relevance machines can flourish.
-Thanks to inter-blockchain communication protocol you basically can launch you own domain-specific search engine either private or public by forking cyberd which is focuses on the public common knowledge.
-So in our search architecture domain-specific relevance machine can learn from common knowledge.
+Using this type of proof any two [IBC compatible](dura://QmdCeixQUHBjGnKfwbB1dxf4X8xnadL8xWmmEnQah5n7x2.ipfs) consensus computers can proof the relevance to each other so that domain-specific relevance machines can flourish.
+Thanks to inter-blockchain communication protocol you basically can launch your own domain-specific search engine either private or public by forking cyberd which is focused on the _common public knowledge_.
+So in our search architecture, domain-specific relevance machine can learn from common knowledge.
 We are going to work on IBC during `smith` implementation.

 ![rm-network.png](https://ipfs.io/ipfs/QmdfgdkaU8CKXD7ow983vZ2LjJjz8Um9JA5buwQ1aaXT6Q)